NateWr/defaultChild/readme.md

 You'll want to write a custom `init()` method.
 Let's look at an example.

+In the example below, you'll notice we're not adding any scripts or styles.
+Instead we call `setParent()` and pass it the name of our parent theme's plugin.
+The API will automatically load the parent theme and any of it's styles.

 ```
 public function init() {
 	$this->setParent('defaultthemeplugin');
 	$this->modifyStyle('default', array('addLess' => array('styles/colors.less')));
 }
 ```

-In the example above, you'll notice we're not adding any scripts or styles.
-Instead we call `setParent()` and pass it the name of our parent theme's plugin.
-The API will automatically load the parent theme and any of it's styles.

 The next thing we do is call `modifyStyle()`.
 This allows us to modify the arguments of any style that's already been registered, by passing an array of key/value parameters.